CEIAG and Work Related Learning Policy 2025/2026

 9) Management:

-The Careers Lead is Fiona Brennan, this person is line managed by the Headteacher and supported by link governor, Scott Wilson.
+The Careers Lead is Fiona Brennan, this person is managed by the Headteacher and supported by link governor, Margaret Stewart.
 The Careers Lead is responsible for:

 • The leadership and coordination of the various aspects of CEIAG and work related learning